-There are also “Point of Service” (POS) plans, and “Exclusive Provider Organizations (EPO) that are essentially a hybrid between the two.
-Generally speaking, PPO plans are more expensive but have far fewer restrictions than the other two plans.
+There are also “Point of Service” (POS) plans, and “Exclusive Provider Organizations (EPO) that are a hybrid between the two.
+Generally speaking, PPO plans are more expensive but have fewer restrictions.

 If low costs are your primary concern, an HMO may be worth considering, but you must be aware of the possible rules and restrictions.

 Everything is better as a group.
 And you may be able to get health insurance at the lowest cost through a group rate.

 Insurance companies don’t mind offering lower rates to groups, because it allows them to get many customers at once while spreading risk.
 Most group plans are employer-sponsored.

 However, you may be able to get group insurance through collectives of freelancers, professional and trade organizations.
 Two examples are the such Screen Actor’s Guild and Freelancer’s Union.